Some Interesting Christmas Food Facts

-- Fruit cake was meant to last whole year
+- Fruit cake was meant to last a whole year

 - Peacock was the main dish of Medieval Christmas feast

-Turkey is the main dish of a typical Christmas in US or UK.
-But in medieval times, the main dish was peacock!
-In sixteenth century, Henry VIII had turkey for Christmas, and after that it became a traditional dish.
+Turkey is the main dish of a typical Christmas in the US or UK.
+But in medieval times, the main dish was a peacock!
+In the sixteenth century, Henry VIII had turkey for Christmas, and after that, it became a traditional dish.

 - A normal Christmas Dinner contains 7000 calories

 According to a study, a normal Christmas Day can amount to 7000 calories in a person’s diet.